-- (a) investigate the matter; and - (b) within fourteen days, report to the Senate on whether or not, it finds the particulars of each of the allegations against the Governor to have been substantiated. - 2.
-Within two days of the appointment of a special committee, the Clerk of the Senate shall invite the Governor to appear before the special committee and shall specify the particular date, time and place of the proceedings. - 3.
-Where a special committee finds an allegation against the Governor to have been established, the special committee shall specify, in its report, whether in the opinion of the special committee, the allegation is substantiated within the meaning of section 30. - 4.
-If the special committee reports that the particulars of one or more of the allegations against the Governor have been substantiated, the Senate shall, after according the Governor an opportunity to be heard, vote on the impeachment charges in accordance with Article 123 of Constitution. - 18.
-Where the Senate does not appoint a special committee under section 16(1)(b), sections 16(2) to 17 shall, with necessary modifications, apply to the Senate as it hears the charges against the Governor.
+- (a) investigate the matter; and - (b) within fourteen days, report to the Senate on whether or not, it finds the particulars of the allegations against the Governor to have been substantiated. - (2) Within two days of the appointment of a special committee, the Clerk of the Senate shall invite the Governor to appear before the special committee and shall specify the particular date, time and place of the proceedings. - (3) Where a special committee finds any allegation against the Governor to have been established, the special committee shall specify, in its report, whether in the opinion of the special committee, the allegation is substantiated within the meaning of section 30. - (4) If the special committee reports that the particulars of one or more of the allegations against the Governor have been substantiated, the Senate shall, after according the Governor an opportunity to be heard, vote on the impeachment charges in accordance with Article 123 of Constitution. - 18.
+Where the Senate does not appoint a special committee under section 16 (1) (b), sections 16 (2) to 17 shall, with necessary modifications, apply to the Senate sitting in plenary.